erkandem/djHtmxTw/README.md

  - cool but not as easy and straightforward as doing it in javascript
  - keeps one source of authority regarding validation
  -

+### C11 - Click-to-edit Pattern - Advanced

+ - make list look like table with tailwind each row editable